SnowWhiteEPFL/edweiss/README.md

 ## Recommended VSCode extensions
 `ES7+ React/Redux/React-Native snippets` to quickly generate React Native code snippet (use `rnfe`).

-`Git Graph` to show the current git graph with branch features and all.

-`Expo Tools` provides intellisense for Expo app development.
+`Expo Tools` to get intellisense for Expo config.

+`Git Graph` to view the branches and commit history.

+`Git Lens` to have better Git implementation (see who modified each line).

+`Jest` to be able to run tests from each file more easily.

 Also, please turn on VSCode formatting !